isomerpages/govtech-corp/_get-involved/Join Our Communities/For Developers: STACK Community.md

 <p>STACKx Conference is an excellent opportunity for government leaders,
 tech professionals, and industry practitioners to come together and learn more about the latest technology trends.</p>
-<p>This event will feature insightful tech sharing sessions and meaningful
+<p>This event will feature insightful tech-sharing sessions and meaningful
 conversations about a featured area of tech.
 Attend our STACKx Conference to also network with like-minded techies and gain insights from key tech experts.</p>